 Service Opportunities at All Saints

 All Saints has a variety of ways to get involved in serving our community and abroad.
-We encourage you to contact us at firstname.lastname@example.org to learn more, or to get connected to any of these ministries.
+We encourage you to contact the church office at email@example.com to learn more about our service and ministry opportunities.

 Our Caring Community "shows God's loving care within the All Saints faith community by serving and supporting in times of personal and family need."

 It was the result of conversations that began in 2012, when people in the congregation saw a need to extend practical help to those within our own congregation.
 The most-often requested services are for friendly visits and for rides.
 We also provide simple meals, and send greeting cards and notes to those who are sick or those confined to the home.